-Knowing what causes spotty periods is the first step to regulating your cycle.
+Here are the most common causes of spotty periods, ranging from prescription medications to BMI.
+Knowing what causes an irregular menstrual cycle is the first step to regulating your menses.
 The smoother and more predictable your periods are, the happier you’ll be!

 What Causes Spotty Periods?

-Lack of progesterone can cause spotty periods – but so can too much!
+3. Lack of progesterone can cause spotty periods – but so can too much

 Progesterone deficiency supposedly causes PMS, chronic fatigue, breast pain, low libido, etc – but it’s not always the case!
 That is, low progesterone may not cause those health problems for women.